 The private trail through the common area is a unique proposal by the developer in lieu of including a cross street.
-The Preliminary Plat shows a shared driveway as the link to a 10-foot stormwater maintenance access and trail facility.
-The Preliminary Plat shows a five-foot walk then running parallel to the driveway and connecting to the street and sidewalks (Attachment L).
-The developer desires to only build the shared driveway and allowed for pedestrian access without a separated sidewalk (Attachment M).
-Staff does not support this proposal of providing no separate sidewalk connection.
-Staff supports Exhibit L which clearly delineates the path for pedestrians and ensures there are no obstructions of the areas with the driveway.
+The Preliminary Plat shows a shared driveway, for Lots 22 and 23, as well as a shared driveway for Lots 15 and 16, as the link to a 10-foot stormwater maintenance access and trail facility.
+The Preliminary Plat shows a five-foot walk, separate from the driveways, but running parallel to the driveway and connecting to the street and sidewalks (See Attachment G - Street Tree and Landscaping Plan).
+The City Council approved this configuration of the shared driveway and separate sidewalk as part of the approval of the original Preliminary Plat.